I’d like to explain … well … why this website exists.

 - After 2 years, you’re saving 24 percent.

 - After 4 years and two months, you’re saving 50 percent — even if you’re starting at zero today.
+Raises or side income will further fast-track your progress.

 If you’re interested, join the One Percent Challenge Facebook group to meet other like-minded people in this community.